dsreddy80/ps239T-final-project/README.md

 Republican_Elitism.pdf: Highest word frequency graph for Repubs

-Party_Comparison.pdf: Compares frequency for same terms, with overlapping bar graph
+Party_Comparison.pdf: Compares frequency for same terms across both parties, with overlapping barplot

 ## More Information

-This is active work in project, with its biggest contribution so far being the reshaping of, for continued present-day use, this valuable dataset.
+This is an active work in process, with its biggest contribution so far being the reshaping of this valuable dataset, for continued present-day use.
 Next steps will include regressions of term use over time, by party.
-For further information or to chat methods and political discourse, contact Diana Reddy, dsreddy@berkeley.edu
+For further information or to chat methods, discourse, and law, contact Diana Reddy, dsreddy@berkeley.edu